 The internal valve also allowed manufacturers to double-lace the ball.
 The double-laced ball had two laces running longitudinally and under the eight or nine latitudinal laces, raising the laces further from the ball's surface.
 Combined with stiffer lacing, the ball became even easier to throw.

 Of course, some teams using regulation balls and others using bootlegs led to inconsistencies and complaints.
 Running teams had little interest in the easier-to-throw ball, especially when playing a team that passed as often as ten or twelve times per game.
-The conflict came to a head with the 1934 rules committee requiring the ball to be three-quarters to one inch slimmer in the middle.
+The conflict came to a head when the 1934 rules committee required the ball to be three-quarters to one inch slimmer in the middle than in the past.

 The change made passing easier still, particularly for those with smaller hands, changed how passers gripped the ball, and, according to some, shortened the length of punts until players modified their technique and struck the ball differently.
 Unfortunately, the slimmer, pointier ball negatively affected the drop kick and further encouraged its demise.

 The shape and size of the football have not changed since 1934, though the surface pebbling, the stiffness of the laces, and the striping have changed, leaving only the ball's inflation to be manipulated by the game's scoundrels.

 Subscribe for free and never miss a story.
 Regular readers, please consider a paid subscription or make a small donation by buying me a coffee.